borowyalan/100-days-of-code/log.md

 ### Day 5: July 2nd, 2019

-**Today's Progress**: Learned about & added the [Reverse Geocoding](https://developers.google.com/maps/documentation/javascript/examples/geocoding-reverse) to app using [Axios](https://github.com/axios/axios).
+**Today's Progress:**  Learned about & added the [Reverse Geocoding](https://developers.google.com/maps/documentation/javascript/examples/geocoding-reverse) to app using [Axios](https://github.com/axios/axios).

-**Thoughts:**: Figuring things out is sometimes a struggle, but it's satisfying when you can easily reproduce the effects afterwards and the code comes to the simple and structured form. 🎈
+**Thoughts:** Figuring things out is sometimes a struggle, but it's satisfying when you can easily reproduce the effects afterwards and the code comes to the simple and structured form. 🎈

 **Link to work:** [React Weather App](https://github.com/borowyalan/weather-app)